NickFlach/SpaceChild/client/public/docs/developer/code-of-conduct.md

 ## Questions?

-If you have questions about this Code of Conduct, please reach out to conduct@spacechild.dev.
+If you have questions about this Code of Conduct, please reach out to info@spacechild.love.

 ---